mbrycke/mbrycke.github.io/_posts/2024-05-31-using_c_c++_shared_objects_in_python.md

 ```

-(This simple function will not be faster then the built-in `+` operator in Python, but it's just an example.
-The reason it will not be faster is that the function call overhead is higher than the actual computation time.)
+(This simple function will probably not be faster then the built-in `+` operator in Python because of the function call overhead which in this case will take much longer than the actual computation.
+But it's a simple example to show how to use shared objects in Python.)

 ## Using pybind11
-When importing shared objects from c++ code, we could still use `ctypes` but there are lots of limitations.
+When importing shared objects from c++ code `ctypes`  can stillb e utilized, but it has several limitations.
 Instead, let's use `pybind11`.
 First install `pybind11` with the following command:
 ```bash
 pip install pybind11